dlasa/dlasa/README.md

 - 👀 I’m interested in analytics, instructional design, and personal knowledge management
 - 🌱 I’m currently learning dbt Cloud, Snowflake, Git, and Markdown
 - 💞️ I’m looking to collaborate on projects that help people achieve their learning goals
-- 📫 Look Feel free to reach out on LinkedIn
+- 📫 Feel free to reach out on LinkedIn

 <!---
 dlasa/dlasa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.